 Upon completion of the inspection and an assessment of the situation, Orkin will recommend the best course of action.
-If the inspection confirms an infestation, your Orkin Technician will recommend a treatment plan based on the severity of the infestation and your preferences.
+If the inspection confirms an infestation, your Orkin Pro will recommend a treatment plan based on the severity of the infestation and your preferences.
 He will use the best tools and science to address the causes and treat your bed bug problem in the best way for your family, pets, and the environment.

 Get More Answers from Orkin

 Our customer care team is available for you 24 hours a day.